After Repair Value – How to Properly Calculate

 - Walk the Neighborhood Local Realtors

 When it comes to renovations you really need to think in terms of the different possibilities.
 This is a fun and exciting part of fixing and selling properties.
-It’s a chance to use your creativity and you imagination.
-But then you need to temper all that with the reality of the cost verses the value added to the property.
-So consider breaking down your options in to these three categories:
+It’s a chance to use your creativity and your imagination.
+But then you need to temper all that with the reality of the cost versus the value added to the property.
+So consider breaking down your options into these three categories:

 Repairs – “Must”

 These are repairs that are causing a safety hazard or that are required by building standards.

 Renovations – “Should”

 These will be mostly dictated by what is standard and customary.
 So if all the other properties in the neighborhood have 3 bedrooms and two baths and your property has 3 bedrooms and 2 baths then you really “should” consider adding a bathroom.